 Marc Jacobs Mementos

-On his beloved grandmother?
-“I always say I lived my life with my grandmother.
+Marc on his beloved grandmother: “I always say I lived my life with my grandmother.
 She was emotionally stable, and she was very encouraging to me.”